josiest/songwriting/songs/Next To You/lyrics.md

 ~This moment will linger on
 And morning would only come too soon

-### Bridge I
-~At first I didn't know what to feel
-But every time that I saw you again
-You showed me a new kind of light
-~And I knew from then

 ### Verse II
-Oh in the winter
+Oh when the winter
-~When we were at the skating rink
+Finds us walking by each other's sides
 I made myself into a fool

 When you told me
-That we were never meant to be
+That we just weren't meant to be
 ~I cried the whole night through

 ### Chorus II
 I didn't know what to do
 Because I'd fallen in love with you

-### Bridge II
+### Bridge I
-~But we'd carry on
-~Sharing with each other a love platonic
+~At first I didn't know what to feel
+But every time that I saw you again
-~You showed to me the light inside
+You showed me a new kind of light
-~That cast all my shadows aside
+~And I knew from then

 ### Verse III

+Oh at each other's sides
+Time and time again
+...

+And over time
+You'd become my closest friend
+...

+### Chorus II

+...
+...

+### Verse IV

 But all of the time
 My feelings only grew for you
 Despite my best attempts